Accessibility links

 However, industry experts and those within the accountancy sector expressed concerns over the proposed pace and the scale of the introduction of MTDfB.
 As a result, the government amended the initial timetable for the initiative’s implementation, to allow businesses and individuals ‘plenty of time to adapt to the changes’.

-Although MTD has been paused for individuals until at least 2024, HMRC has introduced the Personal Tax Account and Simple Assessment.
+Although MTD has been paused for individuals until at least 2026, HMRC has already introduced the Personal Tax Account and Simple Assessment.

 The Personal Tax Account